Your Place Board Questions Answered

 What are Place Boards?

-- ‘Place boards’ are a stable raised platform, with a non-slip textured top, which contrasts with the surrounding surface that can be used indoors or outdoors in a range of dog training exercises as a target.
+- ‘Place boards’ are a rectangular stable raised platform, with a non-slip textured top, which contrasts with the surrounding surface that can be used indoors or outdoors in a range of dog training exercises as a target.
 The rectangular shape defines the direction the dog faces when interacting with the target and the handler, allowing directional cues and behaviours to be taught.

 Why Use a Place Board in Dog Training?